pelme/htpy/docs/README.md

 ]
 ```

-htpy implements the `__getattr__` method of elements, making it possible to assign child elements to a parent by declaring them inside a square bracket.
+htpy implements the `__getitem__` method of elements, making it possible to assign child elements to a parent by declaring them inside a square bracket.
 It might look a bit strange at first, but it has some very nice benefits.
 Most notably, it clearly separates the **arguments** (in paranthesis)
 from the **content** (in the square bracket) of an element.
 For example, here is a typical anchor tag representation with an `href` attribute and
 some `Click here!` content.